Odessa Holocaust: Odessa’s Schindler

 Odessa’s Holocaust memorial marks the starting point of the «road of death» to dozens of thousands of Odessa’s Jews killed during the Romanian occupation.

-Hidden behind the sculptures and the plaques is a deeply personal story of an Odessa Jew, Yakov Maniovich.
+Hidden behind the sculptures and the plaques is a deeply personal story of an Odessa Jew Yakov Maniovich.
 But it’s not only his story.
-It’s the story of thousands of Odessa and Bessarabia Jews who were killed and just several hundreds who managed to survive.
-It’s the story of Odessa during Romanian occupation and people who rescued the Jews.
+It’s the story of thousands of Odessa and Bessarabia Jews who were killed.
+And of just several hundreds who managed to survive.
+The Holocaust memorial narrates the story of Odessa during Romanian occupation and people who rescued the Jews.

 He is known as “Odessa’s Schindler”.
 Archives of the Odessa’s Psychiatric clinic’s museum keep the letter from Steven Spielberg, who was thinking of making a film about this Odessan.

-Professor Evgeniy Shevalev, the head of the Psychiatric clinic, who together with his son Andrey saved hundreds of Jews during the city’s occupation by the Romanians and Natzi.
+Professor Evgeniy Shevalev was the head of the Psychiatric clinic.
+He together with his son, Andrey saved hundreds of Jews during the city’s occupation by the Romanians and Natzi.